 St. Margaret (1045-1092) was a royal Saxon princess.
 From a dethroned and exiled family, riches and power meant nothing to her, for she saw how quickly such things can pass away.
 Consequently, she was deeply drawn to the monastic life.
 However, the Scottish King Malcolm Canmore sought her hand in marriage, so attracted was he by her beauty and virtue.
 They were married.
-Malcolm was on the wild side, but he and Margaret loved each other completely, and died three days apart from each other.
+Malcolm was on the wild side, but he and Margaret loved each other completely, and died three days apart.

 As Queen of Scots, St. Margaret bore eight children, was devoted to the poor, and helped to reform the liturgy.
 As one article states: